rfjakob/gocryptfs/Documentation/MANPAGE.md

 Reverse mode shows a read-only encrypted view of a plaintext directory.
 Implies "-aessiv".

-#### -scryptn int
-scrypt cost parameter expressed as scryptn=log2(N).
-Possible values are 10 to 28, representing N=2^10 to N=2^28.

-Setting this to a lower
-value speeds up mounting and reduces its memory needs, but makes the password susceptible to brute-force attacks.
-The default is 16.

 #### -xchacha
 Use XChaCha20-Poly1305 file content encryption.
 This should be much faster than AES-GCM on CPUs that lack AES acceleration.